One major reason for the decline of bats is the loss of habitat. One option to counteract this problem is install a bat

 The occupancy rate of bat houses is variable.
 Research shows that it depends more on the location than the design of the bat house.
 Moreover, larger bat houses are preferred by some bat researchers because they provide better heat retention and they are less likely to cause the bats to overheat.
 If you have excluded bats from their usual roost, you can increase the chances of them occupying a bat house by putting it as close as possible to the entrance of their previous roost.

 If you want to set up bat houses, you can buy them from certain retailers or even build them yourself (Bathouse List).
 If you acquire them from a retailer, make sure that they are in compliance with the criteria listed above.
 You can find local retailers by looking on the internet.

 Like most mammals, bats can contract rabies, but the very wide-spread rumour that most of them are rabid, i.e. carry rabies, is false.
 Generally, a rabies-infected bat can no longer move about after 48 hours and dies within four or five days.
-However, it is still important to be careful around bats just in case.
+However, it is still important to be careful around bats since the rabies virus can be excreted in the saliva of bats for varying periods of time, up to 12 to 15 days, before clinical signs appear. .
 Never touch a bat without having taken all of the appropriate precautions.